 WATER TREATMENT METHODS

 Hydrogen sulfide treatment is with chlorination, aeration followed by filtration or ozone infusion.
 Often, treatment for hydrogen sulfide is the same as for iron and manganese, allowing the removal of all three contaminants in one process.
 Based on the total water chemistry, the best approach can be determined.

 ROTTEN EGG SMELL IN THE HOT WATER ONLY

 Most water heater anode rods contain some sulfate therefore, If the water contains sulfate-reducing bacteria, a rotten egg odor is created in the hot water only.
 If this occurs, the first course of action is to replace the anode rod with an aluminum-based rod which limits the sulfate and therefore stops the odor.
 Sulfate-reducing bacteria is treated with continuous chlorination.
 Removing sulfate mineral is difficult and usually not feasible, so chlorination kills the bacteria instead.
 The chlorination process involves a chemical feed pump system that injects a chlorine solution into the inlet of a retention tank that must be installed in the house piping.
 There are other considerations as well in this process which can be discussed with your water treatment professional.

-H2O Care is an established Massachusetts based water filtration and testing company formed in 1989, with offices in Middleton (259 South Main Street) and Hudson ( 439 Main Street) &, MA.
-Articles published by the company in Water Technology Magazine can be seen at the company website http://www.h2ocare.com in the publications section.
-Contact us by email at firstname.lastname@example.org or by calling us at 800-539-1100.
+H2O Care is an established Massachusetts based water filtration and testing company formed in 1989, with offices in Middleton and Hudson MA.
+Published articles by the company in Water Technology Magazines can be seen at http://www.h2ocare.com.
+Contact us at firstname.lastname@example.org or 800-539-1100.